Rouen Normandy, France Travel Guide

 112 (general EU emergency), 15 (medical emergencies - SAMU), 17 (police), 18 (fire and rescue).

 Have your country's embassy or consulate contact information readily available.
 Most are in Paris.
-They can support in lost passports, legal issues, or emergencies.
+They can assist in lost passports, legal issues, or emergencies.

 Report the loss or theft immediately to the local police (Commissariat de Police) to obtain a police report.
 Then, contact your country's embassy or consulate for assistance with obtaining a replacement travel document.

 Rouen is generally a safe city for tourists.
-Pickpocketing is the most common crime affecting tourists, specifically in crowded areas like major tourist attractions, public transport, plus lively shopping streets.
+Pickpocketing is the most common crime affecting tourists, specifically in crowded areas like major tourist attractions, public transport, and crowded shopping streets.

 Awareness of potential health issues allows for better prevention.